-In the case of the hearing officer review, if the information is determined to be new evidence, then the hearing officer provides the new evidence to the previous decision-maker for reconsideration.
+In the case of the hearing officer review, if the hearing officer determines the information is new evidence, then the hearing officer provides the new evidence to the previous decision-maker for reconsideration.

-- 1. If the decision-maker determines that the new evidence would change the original decision, a new decision letter is written and the hearing officer review may be cancelled if the worker's review has been resolved by the revised decision. - 2.
-If the decision-maker determines that the new evidence would not change his/her original decision, the evidence is returned to the hearing officer and the review resumes.
+- If the decision-maker determines that the new evidence would change the original decision, a new decision letter is written and the hearing officer review may be cancelled if the worker's review has been resolved by the revised decision. - If the decision-maker determines that the new evidence would not change his/her original decision, the evidence is returned to the hearing officer and the review resumes.